‘It was a mistake, not a moment of madness’ – Mourinho defends Aurier after Tottenham loss | Goal.com

 “I know my players’ qualities.
 Serge was phenomenal against Liverpool – probably our best player – and today, he made this mistake.
 It’s not fair to say if it cost us the three points.
 There were other players who showed an attitude that I did not like.”

-Mourinho did concede, however, it was a blow that his side went in behind following a first half they had appeared comfortable during.
+Mourinho did concede, however, it was a blow that his side went in behind following a first half during which they had appeared comfortable.

 “You expect to go in at 0-0 but we went in 1-0 down.
 Then in the second half we conceded another own goal,” he said.